fondac/lunchpail/starches/coconut-couscous.md

 # Coconut couscous

-Cook 1 cup couscous according to instructions on container, except use coconut milk instead of water
+Cook 1 cup couscous according to instructions on container, except use 1 can coconut milk instead of water